-2 Architecture
+3 Architecture

-The RMP framework hopes to enhance privacy protections in social networks by establishing a set of 'social norms' that the users will hopefully adopt and embrace.
 The current architecture of the RMP framework consists of two distinct parts.
 The first is the Respect My Privacy applications on the mainstream social networks: Facebook and OpenSocial.
 These applications are there to introduce the RMP restrictions and attempt to spread some familiarity with the restrictions.
-The second is in the Tabulator extension, which supports decentralized social networks consisting of FOAF files that can be navigated through the Tabulator extension.
+The second is in the Tabulator extension.
+The RMP framework on the Tabulator extension attempts to plant the foundations for a decentralized social networks consisting of FOAF files that can be navigated through the Tabulator extension.
 The Tabulator extension also offers the door for future work on accountability systems as users have greater control and flexibility over their personal information.